 Arrests are made.

 Four men – Limone, Greco, Salvati, and Tameleo – were accused of Deegan’s murder.

 Peter Limone was arrested on October 27, 1967.
-It was his tenth wedding anniversary and it was spent in jail away from his wife, Olympia, with whom he had four young children.
+That was also the day of his tenth wedding anniversary and it was spent in jail away from his wife, Olympia, with whom he had four young children.
 He was supposed to meet Olympia that evening for a meeting at their sons’ school.
 He never showed up.

 Louis Greco surrendered to the FBI in Miami, having been in Florida at the time of the murder, and was extradited to Massachusetts in 1968.
 He too was married and had a couple young children.
-He was a war hero, having served in the South Pacific in the Army during World War II.
+He was also a war hero, having served in the South Pacific in the Army during World War II.
+He had returned from the war “disabled for life with a shattered ankle.”
 For his service he had been awarded a Purple Heart and two Bronze Stars.
-He returned from the war “disabled for life with a shattered ankle.”

 Joseph Salvati was 34 when he was arrested.
 Like Limone, he also had four young children.
 Henry Tameleo was the oldest of the four men.
 He was born in 1901 and had been married to his wife since 1919.

 The Trial and Convictions

 The state murder trial started on May 27, 1968.
 Joseph Barboza, an FBI informant, testified that Limone and Tameleo approved the “hit” on Deegan, that Salvati was there with them, and that Greco helped plan the killing.

 Not that Barboza was innocent – he was indicted for a misdemeanor relating to the murder and was serving time for possessing an illegal firearm.
 This was supposedly part of a deal the FBI gave Barboza: testify for the Massachusetts government in the murder trial and they’d let the judge know the extent and materiality of his assistance.
 Leniency was a near-certainty.